ergo-services/ergo/docs/extra-library/actors/health.md

 ### Manual Control

 Actors can explicitly report status changes using `MessageSignalUp` and `MessageSignalDown`.
-Use this when you can detect failures immediately without waiting for a timeout -- for example, catching a database connection error in a callback and immediately marking the signal as down, then marking it up again when the connection is re-established.
+Use this when you can detect failures immediately without waiting for a timeout, for example, catching a database connection error in a callback and immediately marking the signal as down, then marking it up again when the connection is re-established.

 ## Extending with Custom Behavior